 Day Four: Bay of Fundy

-Before we left Digby towards our next stop, Wolfville, we checked out the Prim Point Lighthouse.
+Before we left Digby towards our next stop in Wolfville, we checked out the Prim Point Lighthouse.
 The lighthouse is nothing special (I don’t even think I took a photo of it…) but the view overlooking the bay is what makes it.
 We hobbled down the rocky shoreline to get a closer view.

 After leaving Digby, we made a stop in Annapolis Royal where we toured the Fort Anne National Historic Site and walked around the downtown core, stopping at Bistro East for lunch.
 I devoured some very tasty scallops, as I missed trying scallops in Digby (Digby is known for their scallops)!